Doraemon: Nobita and the Kingdom of Clouds: Plot

-Meanwhile, various nature areas of Earth are reported to have been stolen by a cloud.
-In Africa, a group of illegal poachers also get lifted.
+Meanwhile, various areas of Earth covered in nature are reported to have been stolen by a cloud.
+In Africa, a group of illegal poachers also get lifted due to said clouds.
 As the news reaches Nobita, the city cloud hits a mountain.
-Doraemon and Nobita check and find the boy— seen in the beginning— unconscious while riding Cryptodon, a turtle-like creature.
+Doraemon and Nobita check and find the boy, seen in the beginning who is unconscious while riding a turtle-like creature.
 They cure his fever and put him to rest.
 Before going home, Doraemon adds a Time Handle on the Anywhere Door, allowing it to function like the Time Machine.
-That night, Doraemon researches about the Cryptodon, and realizes it's a prehistoric animal that should've gone extinct.
+That night, Doraemon researches about animal they encountered earlier, and realizes it is a Glyptodon which had gone extinct 11,000 years earlier.
 The next day, the group learns that the boy disappeared.
 When they're looking for their cloud kingdom, they wind up arriving at a mysterious land inside a cloud.

-They meet Paruparu, a sky-human who explains that they are in the Kingdom of Clouds, a kingdom in the sky designed by humans who resorted to live in the sky after Earth began to inhabit.
-She reveals that natural resources were picked from Earth to prevent them from extinction.
-Nobita and his friends are offered shelter, but escape, mistaking the sky humans for locking them up.
-They are separated due to a thunderstorm.
+They meet Paruparu, a sky-human who explains that they are in the Kingdom of Clouds, a kingdom in the sky is inhabited by humans who resorted to live in the sky.
+Nobita and his friends are stay in a hotel, when they are about to go to bed, Nobita presses a button where they see a mass of clouds heading somewhere which is interrupted by Gurio who tells them they are not supposed to see it.
+They then escape realizing they were locked inside for an unknown reason while escaping they get separated due to a thunderstorm.
 A lightning bolt hits and internally damages Doraemon.
-Gian, Suneo and Shizuka are held by the sky humans while Nobita, his Flying Shawl ruined, looks for Doraemon and learns that he's malfunctioning.
+Gian, Suneo and Shizuka are recaptured by the sky humans while Nobita, his Flying Shawl ruined, looks for Doraemon and learns that he is malfunctioning.

-The captive friends explore the kingdom with Paruparu, learning its history, and that the kingdom would carry out the Noah's plan to destroy human cities and everything that's polluting Earth.
+The captive friends explore the kingdom with Paruparu, learning its history, and that the kingdom would carry out Plan Noah to destroy human cities and everything that's polluting Earth.
 Meanwhile, Nobita and Doraemon meet their lilliputian friend Hoi whom they once helped.
 The island boy is revealed to be named Tagaro who tells that the control center can determine location of a person wearing the special ring.
 Because Nobita doesn't wear it, Hoi helps transport Nobita and Doraemon using a giant bird.
 Seemingly through luck, they ended up in their own heaven cloud, but when they use the Anywhere Door, the Earth is hit by an extreme flood.
-During the chaos, Doraemon fixes himself when his head hits a pole and saves Nobita, realizing the flood destroys the entire city.
-When they return to the cloud, they realize the Time Handle was set to the future when Nobita's mother turns it.
-Knowing the flood came from the sky-human's Noah's plan, they planned to stop it from happening.
+During the chaos, Doraemon gets fixed when his head hits a pole and saves Nobita, realizing the flood had destroyed the entire city.
+When they return to the cloud, they realize the Time Handle was set to the future when Nobita's mother had turned it and when they return to the day the came from see the world is still normal.